Pokemon wall in Tokyo

 PokePark Kanto At Yomiyuriland

-- You can only buy a maximum of 2 tickets per booking.
+• You can only buy a maximum of 2 tickets per booking.
 Not good news for families of 4 like my own!
-Technically once you had two tickets, you could try to get another pair, but in practice this is near-impossible.
+Technically once you have purchased two tickets, you can try to get another pair and link these two bookings.
+But in practice this is near-impossible, given we couldn’t even get two tickets.

 👉You can read everything we know about PokePark Kanto so far here!